USS Philippine Sea goes underway

-U.S. Navy Logistics Specialist Seaman Vernon Belt, assigned to the Ticonderoga-class guided-missile cruiser USS Philippine Sea (CG 58), files supply paperwork June 30, 2023.
+The Arleigh burke-class guided-missile destroyer USS Mason (DDG 87), right, and Italian Bergamini Class Frigate Fasan (F 591) sail in the Atlantic Ocean June 27, 2023.
 The ship, as part of the Dwight D. Eisenhower Carrier Strike Group, is underway in the Atlantic Ocean participating in the Carrier Strike Group Four Composite Training Unit Exercise (COMPTUEX).
 COMPTUEX is an intense, multi-week exercise designed to fully integrate a carrier strike group as a cohesive, multi-mission fighting force and to test their ability to carry out sustained combat operations from the sea.
-(U.S. Navy photo by Mass Communication Specialist Mass Communication Specialist 2nd Class Keith Nowak)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Keith Nowak)

 |Date Taken: